gletort/PhysiBoSS/README.md

 Install and compile  MaBoSS, by going into the MaBoSS directory and type 'make'.
 Or directly type 'make maboss' in the main PhysiBoSS directory.
 Then type 'make' in the main directory to compile everything.
 The executables will be created in the 'bin' directory if all goes well.
 It can be compiled in 'Debug', 'Release' or 'Proliling' modes, to set in the 'Makefile' file.
 Default is 'Release' mode (fastest).
+You might also have to change your c++ compiler in the Makefile according to your operating system.

 Commands list:
 ~~~bash